-To ascertain whether an individual has administered drugs of abuse or not, drug testing is commonly employed to check for the presence of any drug(s) of abuse or their metabolites in the donor’s biological specimen such as blood, urine, oral fluid, sweat or hair.
-There are several types of drug testing.
+Ascertain whether an individual has administered drugs of abuse or not.
+Drug testing is commonly employed to check for the presence of any drug(s) of abuse.
+Their metabolites in the donor’s biological specimen such as blood, urine, oral fluid, sweat or hair.
+You’ll need urine drug tests kits to administer such tests.

-Urine has been and remains the most widely used body fluid specimen for routine testing for abuse drugs, but oral fluid, sweat, and hair are gaining scientific credibility as alternative specimens following the advancement of testing technology.
-Let us review the uses and limitations of different specimens for testing below:
+Urine has been and remains the widest used body fluid specimen for routine testing for drugs of abuse.
+But oral fluid, sweat, and hair are gaining scientific credibility.
+As alternative specimens following the advancement of testing technology.
+Let’s review the uses and limitations of different specimens for testing below:

 Purposes of drug testing

-Over the past several decades, drug testing has been used worldwide in various disciplines, including criminal justice, emergency medicine, clinical toxicology, and workplace.
+Over the past several decades, drug testing has been used worldwide in a variety of disciplines.
+Including criminal justice, emergency medicine, and clinical toxicology, and workplace.

 Criminal justice

-Drug testing plays an important role in facilitating the judicial sentence of drug abusers in courts, drug surveillance programs of inmates who are detained under the custody of drug treatment centers, and the enforcement of the legislation of driving under the influence by police.
+Drug testing plays an important role in facilitating the judicial sentence of drug abusers in courts, drug surveillance programs of inmates.
+Who is detained under the custody of drug treatment centers, as well as the enforcement of the legislation of driving under the influence by the police?

 Emergency medicine and clinical toxicology

-Timely and reliable drug test results are of prime importance in emergency medicine and clinical toxicology.
-The testing objective is focused on determining the class of drugs that has been inadvertently or purposely ingested or exposed to the patients.
-Mortalities and morbidities would then be greatly reduced by effective, appropriate, and prompt antidotal treatment or supportive care.
+Timely and reliable drug test results are of prime importance in the field of emergency medicine and clinical toxicology.
+The objective of testing focused on determining the class of drugs that has exposed to the patients.
+Mortalities and morbidities would greatly reduce by effective, appropriate and prompt antidotal treatment or supportive care.

 Workplace

-Pre-employment and workplace drug testing has increased rapidly over the last decade in western countries such as the United States of America and the United Kingdom.
-Federal organizations, government agencies, military, and private corporations exercise drug testing either under mandatory legislation or corporate commitment as a measure to improve safety within the workplace.
+Pre-employment and workplace drug testing has increased.
+Rapidly over the last decade in western countries such as the United States of America and the United Kingdom.
+Federal organizations, government agencies, military, and private corporations exercise drug testing either under mandatory legislation.
+Also, corporate commitment as a measure to improve safety within the workplace.

 Types of specimens for testing